Magneuris Sierra: Los Angeles Angels

 On January 13, 2022, Sierra signed a minor league contract with the Los Angeles Angels.
 He had his contract selected on July 24.

-In the second inning of a game at Seattle on August 5, 2022, Sierra nearly hit his first home run, when he tried to stretch a triple into an inside-the-park home run and was barely thrown out at home.
+In the second inning of a game against the Seattle Mariners on August 5, Sierra nearly hit his first career home run, when he tried to stretch a triple into an inside-the-park home run and was barely thrown out at home.
 He would go on to score the decisive run on a Taylor Ward sacrifice fly in the tenth inning as the Angels won 4–3.

-In a game at Oakland on August 10, 2022, Sierra hit an RBI single in the 10th inning, then an RBI double in the 12th inning, putting the Angels on top 5–4 to win and sweep the series.
+In a game against the Oakland Athletics on August 10, Sierra hit an RBI single in the 10th inning, then an RBI double in the 12th inning, putting the Angels on top 5–4 to win and sweep the series.

-In a game on August 14, 2022, Sierra was once again thrown out at home trying for his first home run, which would have been a walk-off three-run inside-the-park home run, in the ninth inning.
+In a game on August 14, Sierra was once again thrown out at home trying for his first home run, which would have been a walk-off three-run inside-the-park home run, in the ninth inning.
 He would later express frustration about being so close but missing out on the potential walk-off home run, saying, "I've always dreamed of having a walkoff homer.
 When I was rounding second, it was on my mind— 'I'm going to make it.
 I'm going to make my dream come true.'
 And then, I couldn't."
 Instead, he had a two-run triple that tied the game, the first game-tying triple in the 9th or later by an Angel since Gil Flores in 1977, forcing extra innings.
 The Angels would go on to win 5–3 in the 11th inning.
 Sierra is the only active MLB position player with at least 500 plate appearances and no home runs.

-In a game on September 6, 2022, in which Sierra entered as a pinch-runner, he came to bat in the bottom of the 10th inning tied 4–4 with runners at first and third and one out.
+In a game on September 6, in which Sierra entered as a pinch-runner, he came to bat in the bottom of the 10th inning tied 4–4 with runners at first and third and one out.
 He bunted for a single on the first pitch he saw off Andrew Chafin to score Andrew Velazquez and win the game.
 It was his first career walk-off hit.
 On September 28, the Angels designated Sierra for assignment.
+He cleared waivers and was sent outright to the Triple–A Salt Lake Bees on October 2.
 On October 13, Sierra elected free agency.

 Atlanta Braves

 On January 30, 2023, Sierra signed a minor league contract with the Atlanta Braves organization.
+In 61 games for the Triple–A Gwinnett Stripers, he batted .218/.293/.295 with two home runs, 21 RBI, and 11 stolen bases.
+Sierra elected free agency following the season on November 6.

+Hagerstown Flying Boxcars

+On April 22, 2024, Sierra signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
+In 16 games for Hagerstown, Sierra batted .333/.409/.460 with one home run, eight RBI, and seven stolen bases.